Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 * ```codeName``` is the name of the record as it is used in the bot's code.

 * ```isString``` determines if the field is a text string or if, in turn, is a numeric field.
 Dates are stored in the *epoch* format, which is numeric.
-The reason why this configuration is important is because fields which are strings need to be stored between "double quotes".
+The reason why this configuration is important is that fields that are strings need to be stored between "double quotes".

 * ```isCalculated``` determines if the field is stored in the dataset or if, instead, is calculated at a later stage.
 A value *true* means that the record is not stored.
 In the case ```isCaculated``` is not defined in the configuration, it is assumed to be false.

 [![Indicators-Record-Definitions-01](https://user-images.githubusercontent.com/13994516/69139160-3ce72000-0ac0-11ea-9566-a259c9ea6194.gif)](https://user-images.githubusercontent.com/13994516/69139160-3ce72000-0ac0-11ea-9566-a259c9ea6194.gif)